 package.prefix instance property.

-To help you easily go back to using the original configured application properties, Martini allows you to leave
+To help you easily go back to using the original configured application properties, and to help make

 By default, the override file is named

 <martini-home>/conf/properties/override.properties.
 Add a property to the

 override file with the same key as the property in the main